Official FIFA Partner List

 | Highlights Available | Yet to be confirmed |

-UNITEL works without cable because Unitel.bo is already positioned as a live and recorded video platform, and the broadcaster also uses YouTube, Facebook, and TikTok for major live events.
+UNITEL works without cable because Unitel.bo is already positioned as a live and recorded video platform, and the broadcaster also uses YouTube support around major live events.

-FIFA's official partner list includes UNITEL, while UNITEL's own pages confirm that Unitel.bo offers live and recorded programmes and that major live events are carried across the signal and digital platforms.
+FIFA's official partner list includes UNITEL, while UNITEL's own pages confirm that Unitel.bo offers live and recorded programmes and that major live events are carried through the signal, the /television/vivo page, and official YouTube support.

 | Stage | Dates |